thtang/ADLxMLDS2017/hw3/save_model/README.md

-File for storing trained model
+Folder for storing trained model